QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 applying value to a lambda function.
 ![](/img/little15.png)

-Starting from an simple example, implementing an lambda expression, is equal to find the meaning of a new e and table like this:
+Starting from a simple example, implementing a lambda expression, is equal to find the meaning of an e with a table like this:
 ![](/img/little17.png)

-But we would like to have an universal form to do this, maybe with a closure that got functions, arguments and corresponding values stored in a structural form.
+It equals evaluating =(\*application (cons x y) table) too.
+We are not sure what kind of tables will always work, but We would like to have an universal form to do this, maybe with a closure that got functions, arguments and corresponding values stored in a structural form.
-Evaluating any non-primitive function would like evaluating meaning of a standard objects.
+Evaluating any non-primitive function would be like evaluating the meaning/\*application of a standard object.

 In fact yes, it is achievable.
-As is mention in \*lambda part, applying a non-primitive function - a closure - to a list of values is the same as finding the meaning of the closure's body with its table extended by an entry of the form `((formals values))` In this entry, _formals_ is the _formals_ of the closure and _values_ is the results of _evlis_.
+As is mention in \*lambda part, applying a non-primitive function - a closure - to a list of values is the same as finding the meaning of the closure's body with its table extended by an entry of the form `(formals values)`.
+In this entry, _formals_ is the _formals_ of the closure and _values_ is the results of _evlis_.

-There maybe a thousand ways to design closure, but let's start with a simple one with a function with known form.
+There may be a thousand possible closures, but let's start with a simple one matching a function with known form.
 ![](/img/little18.png)

 This is how it evolves: